sjt4825/MCA-2022/README.md

 [MEI file](data/Week%203/Starlight.mei)

 The next task was to compare 3 different elements of the MusicXML and MEI files.
-The writeup for this task can be found [here](https://sjt4825.github.io/MCA-2022/verovio.html)
+The write-up for this task can be found [here](https://sjt4825.github.io/MCA-2022/verovio.html)
 # Week 4
 [Back to top of page](https://sjt4825.github.io/MCA-2022/#lab-portfolio)